"The young man who has not wept is a savage, and the old man who will not laugh is a fool."

 Rebel Declarations

-• Tradition holds people back.
+- Tradition is a cage that holds people back.

 The Rebel's Imbalance